Regular banana pudding falls a bit flat for me. The secret? Roasted banana pudding!

 - Spread another cup of custard evenly over the cookies and top with another layer of bananas.

-- Spread the last of the custard (there won't be much less) in a thin layer over the bananas.
+- Spread the last of the custard (there won't be much left) in a thin layer over the bananas.
 Top with another layer of cookies.

-- Spread or decoratively pipe the topping over the cookies.
+- Spread or decoratively pipe the dulce de leche topping over the cookies.

 - Chill for at least four hours or overnight, depending on how much texture you want your cookies to have.
 They'll get softer the longer they sit.